 People with disabilities compose about 20% of the U.S. population but account for nearly half of all medical expenditures.
 A combination of medical, rehabilitation, and community advancements have increased the life expectancy of people with disabilities.
 A challenge for public health is to ensure these added years are quality life years.
-The Living Well with a Disability (LWD) evidence-based CDC-sponsored health promotion program meets this challenge by reducing the effects of health problems and associated medical expenses for people with physical disabilities or mobility impairments.1
+The Living Well in the Community (LWC) evidence-based CDC/ACL-sponsored health promotion program meets this challenge by reducing the effects of health problems and associated medical expenses for people with physical disabilities or mobility impairments.
+(LWC's former name was Living Well with a Disability.)